ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

 * SEARCH:`index=botsv1 imreallynotbatman.com`
 ![scan](./screenshots/step-1-scan.png)

-From the source_type field, we saw that the following log sources contain the traces of this search term
+From the source_type field, we saw that the following log sources contain the traces of this search term.
 ![Fields](./screenshots/step-2-source-fields.png)

 We can look at the web traffic first that's how we know what is incoming so: